dreamgrove/dreamgrove/content/balance/uldir-talents/mother.md

 Streaking Stars / Laser Matrix / Thunderous Blast

+If on Adds

-If on Adds: Power of the Moon
+Power of the Moon

 <b>Notes</b>